datalakehouse/docs/docs/tools/cli/service.rst

 ``avn service types``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Lists the DLH service types available in a project.
+Lists the datalakehouse service types available in a project.

 **Example:** Retrieve all the services types available in the currently selected project.